SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

    sqream worker --stop <full worker name>
    stopped container sqream_single_host_worker_0, id: 892a8f1a58c5

-**Comment: Verify the above "mock-up".
-This example was not in the source file.
-Is this the correct output?**

 You can stop all running SQream services (both master and worker) by running the following command: